Dalcassians: Ascent to the High Kingship of Ireland

-The adoption of the name Dál gCais and the ascent of the group to greater power, began to take place during the 10th century with internal political transition.
+The adoption of the name Dál gCais and the ascent of the group to greater power began to take place during the 10th century with internal political transition.
 With the death of Rebachán mac Mothlai, the leadership of the Déisi Tuisceart shifted from the Uí Aengusa kindred to their junior relatives the Uí Thairdelbaig.
-It was during the time of Kennedy, who styled himself King of Thomond, that the Dál gCais began to challenge the Eóganachta; though Kennedy was defeated at the Battle of Gort Rotacháin by Cellach Caisil, King of Munster in 944.
+It was during the time of Cennétig, who styled himself King of Thomond, that the Dál gCais began to challenge the Eóganachta; though Kennedy was defeated at the Battle of Gort Rotacháin by Cellach Caisil, King of Munster in 944.
 The actual reason for this sudden surge has been much debated and one frequently discussed thesis is that it was a political scheme of the Uí Néill, intending to use the Dál gCais as proxies to further weaken the power of the Eóganachta.

 Kennedy's children built on their father's achievements.
 His daughter Órlaith became Queen consort of Ireland, after she married Donagh Donn, a High King of Ireland from the southern branch of the Uí Néill.
 Mahon became the first Dál gCais to gain the kingship of Munster, after he seized the Rock of Cashel from Molloy of the Eóganachta.
 Leading up to this he had defeated the Norse under Ivar of Limerick at the Battle of Sulcoit in 968.
 After Mahon was captured by Donovan in 976 and murdered by Molloy, the Eóganachta returned to the throne at Cashel for two years, but Mahon's younger brother Brian Bóruma, a seasoned military man from the early campaigns, would desire vengeance.